shuftipro/iOS-SDK/ShuftiPro Sdk/README.md

   Required: **No**
   Type: **string**
-  Accepted Values: **image_only, video_only**
+  Accepted Values: **image_only, video_only , any**

   Verification mode defines what types of proofs are allowed for a verification.
-In case of 'video_only' user will upload videos and images if verification mode is 'image_only'.
+In case of video_only user will upload videos and if verification mode is image_only, user will upload images.
+The any mode allows both types of proofs.

 * ## show_privacy_policy